BryanLy123/PA3-Assignment/README.md

 3. Bryan Ly

-Data1 and Data2 are the defined datasets to be tested Data3 refers to the testing dataset
+Data1 and Data2 are the defined datasets to be tested

+To run:

+- ./pa3.sh (you may have to chmod the shell and obj files...)